 #if OPENSSL_API_COMPAT < 0x00908000L RSA *RSA_generate_key(int num, unsigned long e, void (*callback)(int, int, void *), void *cb_arg); #endif

-RSA_generate_key_ex() generates a key pair and stores it in the RSA structure provided in rsa.
+RSA_generate_key_ex() generates a 2-prime RSA key pair and stores it in the RSA structure provided in rsa.
 The pseudo-random number generator must be seeded prior to calling RSA_generate_key_ex().

-The modulus size will be of length bits, and the public exponent will be e.
+The modulus size will be of length bits, the number of primes to form the modulus will be primes, and the public exponent will be e.
 Key sizes with num < 1024 should be considered insecure.
 The exponent is an odd number, typically 3, 17 or 65537.